Writing for the Web

 Location: Waterman Theatre, Tyler Hall

-According to a few studies, reading from computer screens is about 25 percent slower than reading from paper.
-There's some evidence that suggests that people also feel uncomfortable reading from a screen.
-As a result, a number of gurus recommend writing 50 percent less text onscreen than you might for a printed piece.
+According to studies, reading from computer screens can be more than 25 percent slower than reading from paper.
+Plus many users are reading on smartphones and don't want to scroll too much.
+As a result, experts recommend writing 50 percent less text onscreen than you might for a printed piece.

 - Be succinct.
 If there's a shorter, simpler way to say something, do it that way.

 - Respect your interface.
-The interface that you're working with may allow as few as 150 words of text before "the fold"-this means that the gist of the page, and the fact that there are child links, should be apparent without requiring the visitor to scroll.
+The interface that you're working with may allow as few as 150 words of text before "the fold" on a monitor -- much less on a smartphone.
+The gist of the page and the most important links should be apparent without minimal (if any) scrolling.

 - Keep paragraphs short and the eye-swing narrow.
 This-especially if paragraphs have topic sentences-speeds scanning and alleviates fatigue.

 - Make copy "scannable."
 Bulleted lists, contextual hyperlinks (links imbedded in blocks of text), and identifiable subsections bolster scanning of copy onscreen.

 - The name of a link should always match the name of the page it links to.
 Click on "Admissions" and you should get to a page named "Admissions," not "Getting In" or "Forms & Applications."
 There is more latitude with hyperlinks, but the relevance between the name of the hyperlink and the page it links to should be readily apparent.
 (Otherwise, visitors get irritated.)